Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

-Analogously, the coefficient $\Cualpha$ analyzes all the domains but it does not take into account the codes within each domain (see Figure~\ref{fig:7}(e)).
-Notice that $\Cualpha<1$ as both coders assigned the same domain $S_1$ to the first quotations and the domains $S_1$ and $S_3$ to the third quotation, but they did not assigned the same domains in the second and fourth quotations.
+Finally, the coefficient $\Cualpha$ analyzes all the domains as a whole, but it does not take into account the codes within each domain.
+In this way, in Figure~\ref{fig:7}(e), we color each segment with the colors corresponding to the applied semantic domain (regardless of the particular code used).
+From these chromatic representations, $\Cualpha$ measures the agreement in applying these colors globally among the coders.
+In particular, notice that $\Cualpha<1$, as both coders assigned the same domain $S_1$ to the first quotations and domains $S_1$ and $S_3$ to the third quotation, but they did not assign the same domains in the second and fourth quotations.

-The bigger the coefficients $\alpha$ are, the better agreement is observed.
+As we mentioned above, the larger the coefficients $\alpha$ are, the better agreement is observed.
+Typically, the $\alpha$ coefficients lie in the range $0 \leq \alpha \leq 1$.
 A common rule-of-thumb in the literature \cite{Krippendorff:2018} is that $\alpha \geq 0.667$ is the minimal threshold required for drawing conclusions from the data.
 For $\alpha \geq 0.80$, we can consider that there exists statistical evidence of reliability in the evaluations.

 In Appendix~\ref{appendix-ica} we provide a detailed description of these coefficients with the aim of filling the gap between the multiplicity of descriptions presented in the literature (sometimes too vague) and the current implementation at Atlas.ti (for which only a very brief description is provided in the user manual).
-This Appendix describes a novel theoretical framework that allows us to reinterpret the variants of the $\alpha$ coefficient as different incarnations of the same reliability measure.
-This measure is computed as the rate of observed disagreement and expected disagreement, following Krippendorff (see Appendix~\ref{appendix-alpha} for a detailed mathematical formulation).
-The combined methods of these two Appendices gives rise to a new simple and precise algorithm of computation of these coefficients, as well as the semantics provided above.
+This Appendix describes a common theoretical framework that allows us to reinterpret the variants of the $\alpha$ coefficient as different incarnations of the same reliability measure.
+Note that the aim of Appendix~\ref{appendix-ica} is not to formulate new coefficients, but to provide new and unified interpretations in a common framework.
+In this way, the use of Krippendoff's $\alpha$ does not involve new threats to validity and it is supported by extensive literature.
+We do not use new coefficients, but give new and clearer interpretations to well-established methods.